yashvora21/SE-HW5/README.md

 * The tool should be able to transition from one contractor to another, which is sometimes the case when a program transitions from production to sustainment.

-**Explain the difference bewteen continuous integration, continuous delivery, and continuous deployment, in your own words.**
+**2.Explain the difference between continuous integration, continuous delivery, and continuous deployment, in your own words.**

 Continuous integration (CI), Continuous Deployment (CD), and Continuous Delivery share the same goal of making our software development and release process faster and more robust.
 The sole difference between the three is in the scope of automation applied.